The E. M. Viquesney "Spirit of the American Doughboy" Database

 According to a Johnson City Press newsclipping archive, there was a "Doughboy Day" held in 1974, probably involving the rededication.

-The statue is designated to be a historical marker at a planned main entrance to a new 25-acre Memorial Park Community Campus on the site of the former stadium which was torn down in August of 2010.
-The asphalt around the statue has been torn up, but a new fence is being built around it.
+The statue is designated as a historical marker at the main entrance to the new 25-acre Memorial Park Community Campus on the site of the former stadium which was torn down in August of 2010.

-The Doughboy appears to be in good condition, except that the bayonet is missing.
+The Doughboy appears to be in good condition.

 Links: